emipizana/projectCV/README.md

 - **Point Segmentation**: Intelligent segmentation of tennis matches into individual points
 - **Ball Tracking**: Advanced ball tracking using YOLO with trajectory prediction
 - **Player Tracking**: Dual-player tracking with identification
+- **Edge Detection and Homography**: Robust handling of occlusions and court perspective to create a mini-map
 - **Analysis & Visualization**: Comprehensive visual output with player positions and ball trajectories
 - **Modular Design**: Easy to extend and customize for specific needs